What Is Drawdown in Trading? Maximum Drawdown Explained

 Frequently Asked Questions

-Why is recovery duration more important than drawdown percentage?
+Why does drawdown recovery time matter more than percentage?

 Related Risk Analysis Articles